Neevia

 -hidetoolbar Specifies if PDF viewer should hide toolbar when output file is displayed

--hidewindowui Specifies if PDF viewer should hide user interface elements when output file is displayed
+-hidewindowui Specifies if PDF viewer should hide user interface elements when output file is

--fitwindow Specifies if PDF viewer should resize the document's window to fit the size of the first displayed page
+-fitwindow Specifies if PDF viewer should resize the document window to fit the size of

 Example: